docling-project/.github/profile/README.md

 # Welcome to the Docling Project

 This is the GitHub organization Docling open-source project.
+We like to get continuous feedback from the community: take the [poll](https://www.feedback.redhat.com/jfe/form/SV_eSaELOTnOafy0Vo)!

 ## Docling